-More specifically, we see that for MPI, the async implementation is significantly worse than racy in all cases, so much so that it is also slower than sync.
+nificantly worse than racy in all cases, so much so that it is also slower than sync.
 Racy was found to outperform the synchronous version for all but the largest runs.

 For SHMEM, there is little difference between the two asynchronous implementations, and both are consistently faster than the synchronous code, except for the 32,768 core runs, where the performance drops off dramatically (see Section 5.1 for further discussion).
 Comparing MPI with SHMEM, we find that notwithstanding the performance problems at very high core counts, SHMEM is always somewhat faster than the equivalent MPI implementation.